Renzodef/Python/README.md

+## Advanced Concepts
+It contains examples that describe Python Advanced Concepts, such as Function Arguments (*args, **kwargs), Tuple Unpacking, Ternary Operator and others.

 ## Beautiful Soup
 It contains examples that use the Python's library Beautiful Soup for web scraping and web data's extraction.